Skip to content

 3. Handles With Anti-Vibration

-For added comfort, anti-vibration handles to cut the tool's vibration by up to 70%.
+For added comfort, anti-vibration handles cut the tool's vibration by up to 70%.
 The rubber cushioning layer that separates the anti-vibration handle from the spindle allows for easier control and higher precision when using the tool.

 4. A Soft-Start Feature